DuckyBoi-XD/Ride-The-Duck/README.md

     or

     ```sh
-    python -m pip --version
+    python -m pip install ride-the-duck
     ```

     If you get a confirmation about ride-the-duck being installed then you should be good to go.

 3. Run game

-    To run the game, all you need to do is to use the command 'RTD' or 'ride-the-duck'
+    To run the game, all you need to do is use the command 'RTD' or 'ride-the-duck'.

 4. Have fun C:

-### Pypi Pipx
+### PyPI Pipx (macOS ONLY, Maybe Linux)

 In Terminal:

 1. Install: `pipx install ride-the-duck`
 2. Play: `RTD`

-*Make sure pipx is install (pip install pipx)*
+*Make sure pipx is installed (`pip install pipx`).*
 *If RTD command is not found, run `pipx ensurepath` first to set up your PATH.*